peter-l5/SH1107/README.md

                             rotate=0,
                             external_vcc=False)
 ```
-- width and height define the size of the display
+- width (always 128) and height (128 or 64) define the size of the display
 - spi is an SPI object, which has to be created beforehand, and sets the SCL and MOSI pins
 MISO is not used
 - dc is the GPIO Pin object for the Data/Command selection
 - res is the optional GPIO Pin object for the reset connection
 - cs is the optional GPIO Pin object for the CS connection
-- rotate defines display content rotation.
-See above for details and caveat
+- rotate defines display content rotation in degrees (can be 0, 90, 180 or 270)

 ## Methods and Properties